travellingsky/blog/content/to-do-in-london.md

 ## 6) Trafalgar Square

-<a href="https://www.london.gov.uk/about-us/our-building-and-squares/trafalgar-square" rel="nofollow” > Trafalgar Square </a> is located in the middle of the city, right at the entrance to The Mall where the Royal Processions go thru.
+<a href="https://www.london.gov.uk/about-us/our-building-and-squares/trafalgar-square" rel="nofollow">Trafalgar Square </a> is located in the middle of the city, right at the entrance to The Mall where the Royal Processions go thru.
 There are so many museums and shops around this popular area, but the center piece of Trafalgar Square is the Fountains and Statue in the center.
-The Columns & Statue were designed to honor Admiral Nelson, after his victory in the Battle of Trafalgar in 1805 and the lions were designed to protect the Columns.
+The Columns & Statue were designed to honour Admiral Nelson, after his victory in the Battle of Trafalgar in 1805 and the lions were designed to protect the Columns.

 ## 7) Hyde Park